bidulki-99/Project/3. Korean Typing Practice/README.md

-# 3. English Typing Practice
+# 3. Korean Typing Practice

 ### Formula
 * current accuracy = the number of identical letters / the length of current sentence * 100